dvsander/mdb-search/README.md

 Create a free cluster on MongoDB Atlas.
 Note this has 512MB data size limitation and will host around 2924 movies.
 Currently there are 3483 movie documents in the embedded_movies collection in the sample_mflix database and 21k+ movies in movies.
 You could run this example on the either collection if you want.
 If you have some credits feel free to run a paid cluster tier with larger disks.

 Ensure database access and network access allow you to make a connection to the database.
 Note down the connection string.

+## Environment variables

 Create a file `.env` in the project structure and put the connection string in:

     MDB_CONN="mongodb+srv://..."

+when you plan on using OpenAI embedding for similar text search, add your API key:

+    OPENAI_API_KEY=

 ## Install Python